luomus/inaturalist-etl/README.md

 ### Update all

-Get **all** observations updated since last run, and post them to DW.
+Get **all** observations updated since last run and post them to DW.
 Replace `staging` with `production` in order to push into production.
-This depends on variables in `store/data.json`:
+This depends on variables in `store/data.json`.
+The number is sleep time in seconds between page requests, to avoid overloading the iNat API.

-    python3 inat.py staging auto
+    python3 inat.py staging auto 10

 This script runs until it has reached end of observations, or until it fails due to an error.
-It should be called automaticlly to set up fully automatic ETL process.
+It should be called automatically to set up fully automatic ETL process.

 ### Update filtered observations